huggingface/huggingface_hub/docs/source/en/guides/cli.md

 Login successful
 ```

-Alternatively if you want to login without being prompt, you can pass the token from the command line.
-It is recommended to use an environment variable when doing so to avoid having your token pasted in your command history.
+Alternatively, if you want to log-in without being prompted, you can pass the token directly from the command line.
+To be more secure, we recommend passing your token as an environment variable to avoid pasting it in your command history.

 ```bash
 # Or using an environment variable